Posted by Gregory M. Rada | December 12, 2020 | Firm News

 The Difficulty of a Claim

 Because of the complexity of the claims process for Gulf War Syndrome, you should enlist the help of an experienced VA disability lawyer who knows what kind of evidence and support your claim needs to be successful.
-Call the office of VA disability attorney Gregory M. Rada for a free phone consultation for your VA disability claim for Gulf War Syndrome.
+Call the office of VA disability lawyer Gregory M. Rada for a free phone consultation for your VA disability claim for Gulf War Syndrome.

 Gregory Rada is a Veterans Benefits Attorney who practices Nationwide.
 He graduated from the University of Connecticut School of Law, and has been practicing law for six years.
 Gregory Rada believes in fighting for fellow veterans.
 Learn more about his experience by clicking here.